-We have been approved to list our units on Nasdaq under the symbol "CAPAU."
+We have applied to list our units on Nasdaq under the symbol "CAPAU."
+We cannot guarantee that our securities will be approved for listing on Nasdaq.
 We expect that our Class A common stock and warrants will be listed under the symbols "CAPA" and "CAPAW," respectively, once the Class A common stock and warrants begin separate trading.